MicroEJ/docs/VEEPortingGuide/uiPortBSP.rst

 - The optional LLAPI to add some features as new image decoders,
 - The optional LLAPI to use a GPU.

-The following chapters describe each group of Low-level API, except the GPU acceleration (see the dedicated section :ref:`ui_port_gpu`).
+The following chapters describe each group of Abstraction Layer APIs, except the GPU acceleration (see the dedicated section :ref:`ui_port_gpu`).

 MicroUI C Module
 ================